First Taste of Sin

-First Taste of Sin is the third album by the Oakland, California band Cold Blood.
+First Taste of Sin is the third album by the Oakland, California band Cold Blood, and their first for Reprise Records.
 This album is noted for being produced by soul singer/musician Donny Hathaway.
 It also includes the original version of Hathaway's "Valdez in the Country", which Hathaway himself would record the next year for his 1973 album Extension of a Man.